nerdondon/hopscotch/README.md

 ### Concurrency

+**NOTE**: There may be a measure of undefined behavior here (sounds bad I know).
+Don't use this unless you really want to try some crazy hack I did.

 A version of the skip list that allows for lock-free concurrent reads is now available by turning on the `concurrent` feature.
 This skip list has a couple major feature gaps: